Best gifts under $500 this Christmas and Hanukkah

 Kindle Oasis essentials bundle (32 GB), $259 (reduced from $350)

-Ring Alarm 8-piece kit with Ring Indoor Cam and Echo Show 5: Save $95
+Ring Alarm 8-piece kit with Ring Indoor Cam and Echo Show 5: Save over $100

 This Ring Alarm set brings together three components: Amazon's video-capturing Echo Show 5, the Ring Indoor Cam and an eight-piece Ring Alarm system featuring a Ring Alarm keypad, a base station, a motion detector, a range extender and four contact sensors.
 The bundle is rated 4.7 stars (out of five) by Amazon users.